fertapric/xmap/README.md

 %{blog: %{post: [%{title: "Hello Elixir!"}, %{title: "Hello World!"}]}}
 ```

+Keys can be converted to atoms with the `keys: :atoms` option.
 Unless you absolutely know what you're doing, do not use the `keys: :atoms` option.
 Atoms are not garbage-collected, see Erlang Efficiency Guide for more info:

 > Atoms are not garbage-collected.
 Once an atom is created, it will never